chiralos/onomata-src/C-heapless/README.md

 # A heapless Onomata interpreter in C

-August 2024
+September 2024

 ## Targets

-### Zeal 8-Bit OS target
+### Zeal 8-Bit OS Target

 Cross-compiled from Unix.
 Has been known to build from MacOS and WSL Ubuntu.

 Requires SDCC (Small Device C Compiler), and Zeal 8-Bit-OS repo for headers.